DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

                 -  They are generally simpler and faster than block ciphers, making them suitable for applications requiring high-speed encryption.
                 -  They are faster and can be more efficient than block ciphers for certain applications, especially when hardware resources are limited.
                 -  They typically have lower latency compared to block ciphers, making them suitable for real-time applications.
                 -  Disadvantage is that if the key stream is reused (keystream reuse), it can compromise security, as it makes the cipher vulnerable to attacks.
 Ensuring that the same key stream is not reused is critical and can complicate key management.
+    - 🔴**Hybrid encryption system**: a system that uses both symmetric and asymmetric encryption
     - 🔴**Asymmetric** encryption: process that uses different keys for encryption and decryption, and in which the decryption key is computationally not possible to determine given the encryption key itself
         - uses public and private key
         - In an asymmetric cryptosystem, the sender of a message encrypts the message using the recipient's public key.
 The recipient may then decrypt that message using their own private key, which only they should possess.